 Restructuring charges.
-We incurred \$2 million and \$3 million in restructuring charges for the fiscal quarter and two fiscal quarters ended April 29, 2012, respectively, compared to restructuring charges of \$1 million each for the fiscal quarter and two fiscal quarters ended May 1, 2011.
+We incurred \$2 million and \$5 million in restructuring charges for the fiscal quarter and three fiscal quarters ended July 29, 2012, respectively, compared to restructuring charges of \$2 million and \$3 million for the fiscal quarter and three fiscal quarters ended July 31, 2011, respectively.

 Interest expense.
-Interest expense was \$0 million and \$1 million for the fiscal quarter and two fiscal quarters ended April 29, 2012, representing ongoing commitment fees related to our revolving credit facility, compared to \$1 million and \$4 million for the fiscal quarter and two fiscal quarters ended May 1, 2011.
-The decrease was primarily due to the redemption of the remaining \$230 million aggregate principal amount of our outstanding senior subordinated notes in the two fiscal quarters ended May 1, 2011.
+Interest expense was \$0 million and \$1 million for the fiscal quarter and three fiscal quarters ended July 29, 2012, representing ongoing commitment fees related to our revolving credit facility, compared to \$0 million and \$4 million for the fiscal quarter and three fiscal quarters ended July 31, 2011.
+The decrease was primarily due to the redemption of the remaining \$230 million aggregate principal amount of our outstanding senior subordinated notes in the three fiscal quarters ended July 31, 2011.

 Loss on extinguishment of debt.
-During the two fiscal quarters ended May 1, 2011, we redeemed \$230 million aggregate principal amount of our senior subordinated notes.
+During the three fiscal quarters ended July 31, 2011, we redeemed \$230 million aggregate principal amount of our senior subordinated notes.
 The redemption of the senior subordinated notes resulted in a loss on extinguishment of debt of \$19 million.
-During the fiscal quarter ended May 1, 2011, we replaced our existing revolving credit facility with a new revolving credit facility.
+During the three fiscal quarters ended July 31, 2011, we replaced our existing revolving credit facility with a new revolving credit facility.
 This resulted in a loss on extinguishment of debt of \$1 million, primarily related to the write-off of debt amortization costs.
 See Note 5 to the Unaudited Condensed Consolidated Financial Statements of this Quarterly Report on Form 10-Q.

 Other income, net.
 Other income, net includes interest income, foreign currency gains (losses) on balance sheet remeasurement and other miscellaneous items.
-Other income, net was \$3 million and \$2 million for the fiscal quarter and two fiscal quarters ended April 29, 2012, respectively, compared to other income, net of \$1 million for each of the fiscal quarter and two fiscal quarters ended May 1, 2011.
-The increase in other income net for the fiscal quarter ended April 29, 2012 is primarily attributable to an increase in interest income and foreign currency gains.
-The increase in other income, net for the two fiscal quarters ended April 29, 2012, compared to the two fiscal quarters ended May 1, 2011 is primarily attributable to a \$2 million allocation of insurance proceeds received relating to claims arising out of the flooding in Thailand and an \$1 million increase in interest income, partially offset by an \$1 million impairment of a cost method investment and a \$1 million impairment of a loan to the same cost method investee.
+Other income, net was \$1 million and \$3 million for the fiscal quarter and three fiscal quarters ended July 29, 2012, respectively, compared to other income, net of \$0 million and \$1 million for the fiscal quarter and three fiscal quarters ended July 31, 2011, respectively.
+The increase in other income, net for the three fiscal quarters ended July 31, 2011 is primarily attributable to a \$2 million allocation of insurance proceeds received relating to claims arising out of the flooding in Thailand and an \$2 million increase in interest income, partially offset by an \$1 million impairment of a cost method investment and a \$1 million impairment of a loan to the same cost method investee.

 Provision for income taxes.
-We recorded an income tax provision of \$6 million and \$11 million for the fiscal quarter and two fiscal quarters ended April 29, 2012, respectively, compared to \$2 million and \$3 million for the fiscal quarter and two fiscal quarters ended May 1, 2011, respectively.
-The tax expense for the two fiscal quarters ended May 1, 2011 included a benefit of \$3 million from U.S. legislation enacted in the first quarter of fiscal year 2011 retroactively reinstating the research and development tax credit, while the overall year over year increase in tax provisions for all periods presented in fiscal year 2012 was due to a change in the jurisdictional mix of income and expense.
+We recorded an income tax provision of \$5 million and \$16 million for the fiscal quarter and three fiscal quarters ended July 29, 2012, respectively, compared to \$1 million and \$4 million for the fiscal quarter and three fiscal quarters ended July 31, 2011, respectively.
+The provision for the fiscal quarter and three fiscal quarters ended July 31, 2011 included a benefit of \$3 million due to a change in estimate on realizability of certain U.S. tax credit carryforwards, and the tax expense for the three fiscal quarters ended July 31, 2011 included a benefit of \$3 million from U.S. legislation enacted in the first quarter of fiscal year 2011 retroactively reinstating the research and development tax credit, while the overall year over year increase in tax provisions for all periods presented in fiscal year 2012 was primarily due to a change in the jurisdictional mix of income and expense.